-If you are looking for a creative and unique gift idea for gardener and nature lovers you have come to the right place!
-This list is all things quirky and cool, that the gardener in your life probably doesn’t have already, but will certainly love.
+If you are looking for creative and unique gifts for gardeners and nature lovers you have come to the right place!
+This list is all things quirky and cool which the gardener in your life probably doesn’t have already, but will certainly love.
 Read on for homemade, artist-made, and store-bought ideas perfect for the gardener in your life.

 Some of the links in this post are affiliate links.
 If you purchase the item using the links, I will earn a small commission.
 Thank you for your support!

 Produced from recycled plastic, the Sky Planter Recycled range offers a creative solution to your indoor gardening.
 A float-stick indicates the water level and each planter is supplied with a hanging system for easy installation.
 All Sky Planter products use Boskke’s Slo-Flo irrigation technology.

 The Grobot is crafted with reclaimed wrenches, carriage bolts and other recycled metal and holds a removable 4″ terra cotta clay pot planter (included), perfect for window herbs or cacti.
 Handcrafted in the USA.

 These brightly-hued, vibrant terrariums come alive with living air plants (Tillandsia), colorful sand, stones, pebbles, shells, reindeer moss, and miniature garden accessories.
 Learn how to design and care for one of these gorgeous colorful creations.

 This 3-gallon fish tank is a closed-loop, self-cleaning ecosystem.
 Using the science of aquaponics, the fish waste naturally fertilizes the plants above and, in turn, the plants clean the water for the fish.
 Great for small pet fish and growing fresh, organic herbs.